To the chief Musician, A Psalm for the sons of Korah. 1 Hear this, all you people; give ear, all you inhabitants of the world:

 7 None of them can by any means redeem his brother, nor give to God a ransom for him:

-8 (For the redemption of their soul is precious, and it ceases to the eon:)
+8 (For the redemption of their soul is too costly, even if they never stopped paying to the Kingdom Age)

 9 That he should still live and endure, and not see corruption.